 There was, of course, another explosion from the peanut gallery (something about my mother, I’m sure) but I consider the case closed.
 I’m probably mistaken though.

 Why?
-Because this sort of stuff can just keep cropping up:
+Because this sort of stuff can just kept cropping up:

 This might provide a more easily comprehensible example to those of us who have not been 29 for 35 or so years.